Understanding the Electronic Signature Lawfulness for Job Applicant Rejection Letter in United States

 -

-Is an electronic signature lawful for a job applicant rejection letter in the United States?
+Is an electronic signature legally valid for a job applicant rejection letter in the United States?

-Yes, electronic signatures are lawful for job applicant rejection letters in the United States.
-The Electronic Signatures in Global and National Commerce (E-SIGN) Act ensures that electronic signatures have the same legal standing as traditional handwritten signatures, making them valid for employment-related communications.
+Yes, electronic signatures are legally valid for job applicant rejection letters in the United States.
+The Electronic Signatures in Global and National Commerce Act (ESIGN) ensures that electronic signatures hold the same legal weight as traditional handwritten signatures.
+This means you can confidently use electronic signatures for your HR processes.

 -